Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Cross-Cutting Cryptographic Interpretation

 \subsection{Signature placement versus mere signature presence}

-The central empirical finding of the paper can be stated compactly.
-Signature placement explains the observed authentication regimes better than signature-family presence alone.
-Once the scenarios are grouped by placement class rather than by campaign, the structure of the data becomes much clearer.
+The central empirical finding is that signature placement explains the observed authentication regimes better than signature-family presence alone.
+When scenarios are grouped by placement class rather than by campaign, the structure of the data becomes more clearly separated.

 Figure~\ref{fig:fig11_signature_placement_summary} and Table~\ref{tab:block8_signature_placement_summary_body} organize the scenario space into four categories: all-ML, root-SLH with non-SLH leaf, intermediate-SLH-any, and leaf-SLH.
 The all-ML class defines the low-cost reference regime of the study.
 Its mean latency is approximately 0.7625~ms, with mean server-side compute essentially aligned with the baseline.
-In practical terms, these scenarios form a tight and stable low-cost cluster.
+These scenarios form a tight and stable low-cost cluster.

 The \texttt{root-SLH / leaf-not-SLH} class is clearly more expensive than all-ML, but it remains within a bounded interactive regime.
 Its mean latency rises to approximately 2.4645~ms, corresponding to a mean multiplier of about 3.0461$\times$ relative to baseline, while server-side compute rises by about 1.8444$\times$.
-The presence of SLH-DSA somewhere in the hierarchy is not enough, by itself, to force the handshake into the catastrophic region.
+The presence of SLH-DSA somewhere in the hierarchy therefore does not by itself force the handshake into the catastrophic region.

 By contrast, the \texttt{leaf-SLH} class defines the heavy regime of the study.
 Its mean latency reaches approximately 1413.1706~ms, with a mean latency multiplier of approximately 1746.7007$\times$ relative to baseline and a mean server-side compute multiplier of approximately 2510.8488$\times$.
-The contrast is too strong to read as a mere extension of the upper-layer SLH penalty.
-Moving from all-ML to upper-layer SLH produces a bounded increase.
-Moving from upper-layer SLH to leaf-SLH produces a discontinuity.
+This contrast is too large to read as a continuation of the upper-layer SLH penalty.
+Moving from all-ML to upper-layer SLH produces a bounded increase, whereas moving from upper-layer SLH to leaf-SLH produces a discontinuity.

 This is the clearest expression of the paper's main thesis.
 The decisive variable is not whether SLH-DSA appears somewhere in the certification path, but whether it reaches the handshake-exposed leaf.
 Hierarchy position therefore has greater explanatory force than signature-family presence taken in the abstract.